nimakarimipour/WALAWiki/Pointer-Analysis.md

 Improving Scalability
 ---------------------

-Reflection usage and the size of modern libraries / frameworks make it very difficult to scale flow-insensitive points-to analysis to modern Java programs.
+Reflection usage and the size of modern libraries/frameworks make it very difficult to scale flow-insensitive points-to analysis to modern Java programs.
 For example, with default settings, WALA's pointer analyses cannot handle any program linked against the Java 6 standard libraries, due to extensive reflection in the libraries.
-To improve scalability (at the cost of some soundness in some cases), try the
+To improve scalability (at the cost of some soundness in some cases) try the
 following:

 -   Use `AnalysisScope` exclusions to exclude classes / packages you